terjesannum/tibber-exporter/README.md

 I would be happy if you use [this referral code](https://invite.tibber.com/754c625a).
 That will give each of us a bonus to use on stuff like Tibber Pulse :smile:

-Or register the code `qandobma` directly in the app if you signed up without an invite.
+Or register the code `754c625a` directly in the app if you signed up without an invite.